-This topic describes how to use the ANALYZE command and the auto-analyze feature.
+This topic describes how to use the ANALYZE command and the simpler AUTO ANALYZE mechanism.

-The ANALYZE command collects statistics about the content of tables in a database.
-The optimizer then uses these statistics to generate the most efficient query plan and improve query performance.
+The ANALYZE command collects statistics about table contents in your database.
+The optimizer uses these statistics to generate the best query plan and improve query efficiency.

 Syntax

--- Update the statistics of a table.
-By default, statistics are collected for all columns in the table. analyze <tablename>; -- Update the statistics of specific columns.
-This command samples more data than the command for updating table statistics, which makes the collected statistics more accurate.
-This command is mainly used to update statistics for columns that are used in conditional clauses. analyze <tablename>(<colname>, <colname>);Parameters
+-- Update statistics for a specific table.
+By default, statistics for all columns in the table are collected.
+ANALYZE <tablename>; -- Update statistics for specific columns.
+This samples more data than updating the entire table and provides higher accuracy.
+Use this primarily for columns used in filter conditions.
+ANALYZE <tablename>(<colname>, <colname>);Parameter description

-tablename specifies the name of the table for which you want to update statistics. colname specifies the name of the column for which you want to update statistics.
+tablename is the name of the table for which you want to update statistics. colname is the name of the column for which you want to update statistics.

 Syntax details